luanlary/goGameOfLife/README.md

 # goGameOfLife
-A simple implemantation of Conway's Game of Life in Go
+A simple implementation of Conway's Game of Life in Go